How to use display ads for affiliate marketing

 • Set frequency caps and pacing limits

-• Monitor early signals and iterate quickly
+• Monitor early signals and iterate based on verified data

 Conclusion — Key takeaways